commonsensesoftware/more-rs-config/guide/src/guide/data.md

           section.get("key1").unwrap());
 ```

-The preceding code uses the `ConfigurationSectionExtensions::exists` extension to verify the section exists.
+The preceding code uses the [`exists`] extension to verify the section exists.